 We asked the designer to design and build the website in accordance with the WCAG2.0 A standard, and where possible to the AA standard.
 We have added a contrast button to improve readability.

-- Content management system (CMS).
+- Content management system

-The new website makes use as much as possible of a clear page layout: clear titles and a scannable structure through the use of headings and clearly formatted lists.
+Our website makes maximum use of a clear page layout.
+This means using clear titles and a clear structure with the aid of sub-headings and clearly formatted lists.

 - Web forms.